Dec. 13, 2010

 Center

 Ford was part of Michigan's undefeated conference and national championship teams in 1932 and 1933, was voted the team's most valuable player, and appeared in the annual East-West College All-Star game after his senior year in 1934.
 Following his standout career as a Wolverine, Ford had offers from the Detroit Lions and Green Bay Packers to play professionally.
 He declined those offers, choosing instead to devote his work to community service.
 After two years coaching football and boxing at Yale, he returned to Ann Arbor in the summer of 1937 as a law student and was admitted to the Yale Law School in 1938.
 After opening his own law practice after graduation, Ford enlisted with the Navy in 1941 and served with the armed forces until 1946.
 Turning his attention to politics, the Grand Rapids, Mich., native represented his hometown district in the United State House of Representatives for 25 years, taking on the role of Richard Nixon's Vice President from 1973-1974.
 Following Nixon's resignation, Ford became the 38th President of the United States, serving from 1974-1977.
-In 1994, Ford's No. 48 became just the fifth retired jersey in Michigan history. (return to chart)
+In 1994, Ford's No. 48 became just the fifth retired jersey in Michigan history. (

 Nile Kinnick, Iowa (1937-1939)